Picture Music

-Cover art
+Cover art and variations

 Picture Music in its various editions, has more cover art designs than any other Klaus Schulze album, and another reason for confusion of release order of albums lies in the choice of original cover artist.
-The first cover was a painting of an abstract man and background by Jacques Wyrs.
-The previous album, Black Dance, featured a similar concept painted by Urs Amann, and in 1975, Schulze commissioned Amann to make new covers for all his previous albums, as well as his next, Timewind.
-The original Wyrs cover was taken as evidence that Picture Music must precede the era of the Amann covers sequence.

-Schulze did commission an Amann cover for Picture Music as well (as pictured above, showing a man bound to a ceiling), probably after the first edition of the album was released, but Brain Records did not have a reason to pay the expense of having a new cover designed (unlike his first two albums, which were originally issued under other sub-labels of Metronome Records, Brain's parent company, and then reissued on Brain with new catalogue numbers, so new covers had to be designed anyway), and rejected it.
-But the Amann cover was used on a French edition on Isadora / Clementine Records (Isadora being the name on the cover, but Clementine was the name on the label).
+The original cover was an abstract painting by Jacques Wyrs.
+Schulze's previous album, Blackdance, featured a painting by Urs Amann, and in 1975, Schulze commissioned Amann to make new covers for his previous albums, Irrlicht and Cyborg, as well as his next, Timewind.
+Schulze did commission an Amann cover for Picture Music as well (as pictured above, showing a man bound to a ceiling), probably after the first edition of the album was released, but Brain Records did not want to pay the expense of having a new cover designed, and rejected it.
+However, the Amann cover was used on a French edition on Isadora / Clementine Records (Isadora being the name on the cover, but Clementine was the name on the label).

-More covers have also appeared.
+Other issues of Picture Music have used other covers.
 A 1970s release in Belgium on Ariola Records uses a cover portrait of Schulze, framed to match the cover of a later album, Moondawn.
-Brain Records issued a series of budget reissues around 1980, with new cover art designed "in house" to keep costs down by not paying royalties on cover art, and replaced the original Wyrs cover with a new design of a framed portrait of a child, balanced upright on one corner in a barren field.
+In around 1980, Brain Records issued a series of budget reissues, with new cover art designed "in house" to keep costs down by not paying royalties on previous cover art, showing a framed portrait of a child, balanced upright on one corner in a barren field.
 In 1985, Gramavision Records in the U.S. reissued several titles from Schulze's back catalogue with new covers showing printed circuit boards superimposed over photographs of landscapes (again, an anonymous "in house" design).
 The 2005 CD reissue with bonus track uses the Amann cover with his original back cover design that had never appeared before (the French album with that cover had used a blown-up detail from the front cover for the back), and also reproduced previous covers inside the CD booklet.

 Track listing

-All tracks composed by Klaus Schulze.

 On the French LP edition on Clementine Records, side two plays first in error.
 "Mental Door" is the track with drums.